-- 4. Activate the Rapid Dimension command by left-click once on the icon as shown. - 5.
-Create and modify the four size dimensions to describe the size of the sketch as shown.
+4. Create and modify the four size dimensions to describe the size of the sketch as shown.
 (Note that Siemens NX will maintain the right amount of dimensions to the sketch without over-constraining the sketch.)

-6. Modify the two unmodified location dimensions to 0.0; this will align the position of the sketch relative to the top corner of the solid model as shown.
+5. Create and modify the two location dimensions to 0.0; this will align the position of the sketch relative to the top corner of the solid model as shown.